yosuke-civil-tokyo/SAR_disaster_Tellus/README.md

 You need to run the part of searching and getting SAR images on the Tellus environment. (access through [here](https://www.tellusxdp.com/ja/))
 For data directory structure, check data/README.md

+## Environment
+Make a small environment for this project to run python files.
+You can just
+    ```
+    conda env create -f env.yml
+    conda activate sar
+    ```

 ## Obtain images
 ### Prerequisites
 - Tellus API TOKEN